DavidTheMaaster/Task-Manager-Research/docs/README.md

 <br>
 ### Transistorrrrr

 In this video we can see how the player gives a series of events and then the game executes them in the order the player has given them.
+We'll learn how to make on similar system.
 <br>
-<video width = "560" height = "315" src = "https://www.youtube.com/watch?v=xj-LH76lQvg"></video>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=xj-LH76lQvg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>